Frequently asked questions

 Is homeopathy just placebo?

-There is an ongoing debate going on in the UK about whether homeopathy works merely as a placebo.
-This is because homeopathy uses substances that are highly diluted.
-Homeopathy's implausibility, however, hasn't prevented it from rapidly spreading in popularity to over 80 different countries worldwide since it's conception in the 1800s.
-It is now considered to be one of the most popular CAM therapies in the world.
-Animals respond beautifully to homeopathy and cannot be fooled by the placebo effect.
+It is fair to believe that homeopathy's success rate could only be attributed to the placebo effect, because it uses substances that are highly diluted.
+However, animals and young children both respond beautifully to homeopathy and cannot be fooled by the placebo effect.
 There are a number of dairy farms in the UK that use homeopathy as their main form of medicine, only using antibiotics as a last resort.
 While scientists are working hard trying to discover solutions to antibiotic resistance, that has been largely caused by the overuse of antibiotics in farm animals, many farmers are already turning to homeopathy for answers.
 Homeopathy at Wellie Level is an organisation, patroned by HRH Prince of Wales, that offer popular courses for farmers.
 Homeopath and veterinary surgeon, Dr Geoff Johnson talks here about his thriving practice.
 There is a growing body of homeopathic veterinary research that can be found at www.britishhomeopathic.org.

 Is there any high quality research?